SaaS ยท Analysis

 Where Fresha falls short: WhatsApp reminder integration is weaker than Fresha's SMS in markets where SMS open rates have collapsed.
 Indonesian sellers find the rupiah handling clunky, and Vietnamese support is essentially non-existent.
 For Indonesia and Vietnam, look elsewhere.

-Eber is a Singapore-headquartered loyalty and bookings platform built for SEA F&B and beauty.
-It is more expensive than Fresha at SGD 99-299 per month per outlet, but the WhatsApp integration is native, the loyalty program builder is genuinely good, and the multi-outlet reporting handles SEA tax invoice formats.
-For Singapore-based salon chains with three or more outlets, Eber is worth the spend.
+**Eber** is a loyalty and bookings platform headquartered in Singapore and built for SEA F&B and beauty.
+It is more expensive than Fresha at SGD 99-299 per month per outlet, but the WhatsApp integration is native, the loyalty program builder is strong, and the multi-outlet reporting handles SEA tax invoice formats.
+For salon chains based in Singapore with three or more outlets, Eber is worth the spend.

-Loyverse is the Lithuanian-built POS that many Indonesian and Filipino salons use as their core POS plus a basic appointment booking add-on.
+**[Loyverse](/tools/loyverse)** is a POS built in Lithuania that many Indonesian and Filipino salons use as their core POS plus a basic appointment booking add-on.
 The free tier covers POS, inventory, and customer database.
 The paid appointment add-on is USD 25 per month per outlet.
 For Indonesian salons under IDR 200 million monthly revenue, Loyverse is hard to beat on price.

-Booksy is the Polish-built booking SaaS focused exclusively on beauty and grooming.
+**Booksy** is a booking SaaS built in Poland and focused exclusively on beauty and grooming.
 Strongest fit is for independent stylists, barbers, and small salons in Singapore and Malaysia who want a booking marketplace listing alongside their own page.
 Pricing is USD 29 per month for the solo plan.
 The marketplace traffic is real in some Singapore neighborhoods but thin in the rest of SEA.

 **Setmore** is the global appointment SaaS that handles clinics and consultancies as well as salons.
 Free tier supports up to four staff with online booking and calendar sync.
 The Pro plan at USD 12 per month per user adds payment collection and SMS reminders.
 For small clinics in the Philippines or Vietnam where Fresha is weak, Setmore is a working alternative.